ZlatnPlaybook1/Computer-Vision/README.md

 Environmental challenges require innovative solutions.
 This project aims to:

 - Detect plant diseases early using advanced image processing techniques.
-- Monitor wildlife to aid conservation efforts.
-- Detect pollution in environmental images for improved sustainability.

 It utilizes a combination of custom image processing methods, traditional machine learning classifiers, and neural networks to achieve accurate detection and analysis.